-[June 16, 2020 is the disappearance day of Śrīvāsa Paṇḍita, in Vṛndāvana, India.
+[April 5, 2021 is the appearance day of Śrīvāsa Paṇḍita, in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on September 5, 2009.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 RISING ABOVE DUALITY

 Those who are not attached to the material world do not get disturbed.
 One night, while Mahāprabhu was dancing in kīrtana at Śrīvāsa Paṇḍita's house,

 Śrīvāsa’s son died.
 But, he did not feel any sorrow.
 Instead, he just wanted to ensure that this would not disturb the dancing of the Lord.
 [So Śrīvāsa Paṇḍita warned his wife and other family members not to cause any commotion by crying aloud and requested the other devotees not to inform Mahāprabhu about the death of his son.]